Invention-Technology/Flutter-Wings/README.md

 # About Wings

-Wings is an MVC file structure build with [getx](https://github.com/jonataslaw/getx) for [flutter](https://github.com/flutter/flutter) projects. to reduce the time of development  and increase the programmer productivity.
+[Wings](https://github.com/Invention-Technology/Flutter-Wings) is an MVC file structure for [flutter](https://github.com/flutter/flutter) projects. to reduce the time of development and increase the programmer productivity.

 ## File Structure